priyanshum17/SDOH-Signalboard/README.md

-# SDOH Risk Stratification

-A SMART-on-FHIR–style population health demo that pulls synthetic patients from a FHIR server, computes a transparent Social Risk Score using SDOH + clinical + utilization signals, and surfaces a prioritized outreach list with factor explanations.
+A SMART-on-FHIR–style population health demo that pulls synthetic patients from a FHIR server, computes a transparent Social Risk Score using SDOH + clinical + utilization signals, and delivers a prioritized outreach list with explanations.

 ## What the app does
 - **Connects to FHIR**: Reads `Patient`, `Observation` (SDOH/PRAPARE-like), `Condition`, and `Encounter` resources from a public HAPI FHIR endpoint (configurable).